-Non-executive directors carry on an "enterprise" and are therefore required to register if the threshold of R1 million in total value of taxable supplies is exceeded or will be exceeded in terms of a contractual obligation in writing in any consecutive period of 12 months.
+Non-executive directors carry on an "enterprise" and are therefore required to register if their director's fees exceed or will exceed the R 1 million threshold in terms of a contractual obligation in writing in any consecutive period of 12 months.

-Non-executive directors that earn fees below the compulsory VAT registration threshold can choose to register voluntarily if the minimum threshold of R 50 000 has been exceeded and all the other requirements for voluntary registration have been met.
+Non-executive directors that earn fees below the compulsory VAT registration threshold may choose to register voluntarily if the minimum threshold of R 50 000 has been exceeded and all the other requirements for voluntary registration have been met.